BillOfSaleNow

 What county is Sumter in, and which office handles title transfers?

 Sumter is in Sumter County.
-Title transfers are handled by the South Carolina DMV – Sumter at Visit https://www.scdmvonline.com to find the nearest Sumter office.
-Hours: Mon–Fri 8:00 AM–5:00 PM (verify hours with local office).
-Phone: See state DMV website for local office numbers.
+Title transfers are handled by the SCDMV – Sumter at Visit https://www.scdmvonline.com for the nearest Sumter, SC office.
+Hours: Mon–Fri 8:30 AM–5:00 PM.
+Phone: See state DMV website for local office phone numbers.

 What is the sales tax rate on a electric vehicle sale in Sumter?